DON'T LINK OPPOSITION TO GLOBALISATION WITH TERRORISM

-Attempts to implicate critics of globalisation and of the proposal for a new WTO round in the events of 11 September are contemptible, says a long-term analyst of the WTO.
+Attempts to implicate critics of globalisation and of the proposal for a new WTO Round with the events of Sept 11 are contemptible, according to an article by Chakravarthi Raghavan, Chief Editor of the SUNS Bulletin.
+A shortened version was published in the International Herald Tribune of 5 Oct 2001.

 Opposition to a new round, my own included, stems from long and close scrutiny at Geneva over 20 years of the general workings of the GATT and WTO, and a careful assessment of the impact of the Uruguay Round on developing countries in particular.